 OBjective

 Use the lab instructions to set up conditions such that dew (condensation) will form on the outside of a metal bowl.
-Using the data gathered in the experiment establish the relationship between relative humidity and dew point.
+Using the data gathered in the experiment, establish the relationship between relative humidity and dew point.

 Safety discussion